 The City will continue to seek out Federal and State government resources to fund expansion of the sanitary sewer system, but these resources are often not guaranteed and based on short-term fixes.
 The City does have direct control, however, on two long-term funding options – implementing a local SAC fee and setting sanitary sewer utility rates.

 A potential policy solution to address the long-term need to update our sanitary sewer system is to implement a City SAC fee on all new development and/or increase utility rates on all rate payers.
 To understand how these two options could impact you, see the "Scenarios for SAC and Sanitary Sewer Utility Rates" in the Documents tab on the right hand side of this webpage.
-If the City Council chooses to adopt a City SAC fee at its November 18th meeting, the City SAC fee could take effect as soon as November 27, 2024.
+If the City Council chooses to adopt a City SAC fee at its December 2nd meeting, the City SAC fee would take effect on January 1, 2025.

 Promise to the public: Staff is reaching out to the public to share information about the sanitary sewer capacity issue and collect feedback about the concerns and impacts these funding options could have on various stakeholders.
 Staff will share project updates on this site, including key themes and learnings from the public, and how public input was incorporated into the staff recommendation to the City Council.